AS121004/UserManagementSystem/README.md

 Delete User: Enables the removal of users from the database.
 Learning Outcomes:

-By following this tutorial, you will gain practical experience in:

 Setting up a Node.js project with Express.js.
 Configuring a MySQL database and integrating it with a Node.js application using Sequelize.
 Implementing server-side rendering with Express-Handlebars.